Quidge/bagelbash/docs/system_plan.md

 Process adapted to and inspired by by [Nirosh's article on codeproject](https://www.codeproject.com/Articles/16105/A-Practical-Approach-to-Computer-Systems-Design-an)

+## Glossary

+-  **User**: The user currently viewing the system from the website.
+   -  They may or may not need to have an account.
+   -  Purchases can be made with or without an account.
+-  **Menu**: The listing of items available for purchase.
+   -  Accessed through the Menu API at /menu/v1/api
+-  **MenuItem**: An item in the Menu listing.
+-  **Order**: An attribute on a User containing OrderItems (if any).
+   -  Users always have an Order, even if it is empty.
+-  **OrderItem**: An entity that links an Item to a User.
+   -  OrderItems also have quantity.
+-  **Cheque**: A 'calcified' representation of an Order at the time of Cheque creation.
+Contains ChequeItems.
+-  **ChequeItem**: A 'calcified' representation of an OrderItem at the time of ChequeItem creation.

 ## Main questions:

 1. **What are the inputs?** User selection of various items and submission of orders detailing those selections.